LetsGetSwiftyy/codepathProject/README.md

 - [ ] The app can be fine tuned to give more balanced options.

 - [ ] The automated playlist can be shared to other users.

+- [ ] The playlist generated will be reasonably adjusted according to the Apple Watch data.

 ## Wireframe